raffaeldutra/docker-gohugo/readme.md

 [https://hub.docker.com/r/raffaeldutra/docker-gohugo](https://hub.docker.com/r/raffaeldutra/docker-gohugo/)

-# About content for your project
+# Regarding content for your project

 The simplest way is the better way, right?
 I hope so.